-It’s a fact, Americans move more than anyone else compared to the rest of the world.
+It’s a fact Americans move more than anyone else compared to the rest of the world.
 According to the U.S. Census Bureau, the average citizen has moved about 11 times in their lifetime.
-With costly apartments, many will opt for a downsize to afford their lifestyle.
-This might not sound so bad until you realize that moving can be expensive especially when you don’t have a plan.
+With expensive apartments, many will opt for a downsize to afford their lifestyle.
+This might not sound so bad until you realize that moving can be expensive, especially when you don’t have a plan.
+The bitter truth is relocation to your new home can string some financial strains.

 How to Move on A Budget